 Open and enclosed flames are prohibited within the residence halls.
 Candles, oil lamps, fireworks, blowtorches, incense, or any sources of open flame are not allowed in any part of the residence halls.
 Melting paraffin, or other flammable materials, is prohibited in the residence halls.
 Smoking and vaping is prohibited in all residence halls.
+Propoane and gas-powered devices, such as grills or motorcycles, are not permitted for use or storage within the residence halls.

 Storage or use of flammable fluids, such as lighter fluid or solvents, is prohibited.
 Secure storage space has been established in East Hall for storage of flammable liquids utilized by Student Organizations, contact the Associate Director of Residence Life for details.
+The use of fog, smoke, or foam machines is prohibited.